nest-desktop/nest-desktop/docs/lecturer/doctorate/networks-decision-making.rst

 In the basal ganglia, for example, decisions are made whether a planned action, for example a movement, is executed or terminated (“go/nogo”).

 To explore decision making with computer simulations, we recommend that you start with the network models that were prepared for the course.
-From the navigation sidebar on the left, click right mouse button on projects icon (brain symbol).
+In the navigation sidebar on the left, click with the right mouse button on the projects icon (contains a brain symbol).
-Then choose the option “Upload projects from the dropdown menu (three vertical dots) and upload the file provided in the repository (tba).
+Then choose the option “Upload projects" (icon: arrow pointing upwards) from the dropdown menu (three vertical dots) and upload the file provided in the repository (tba).
 This is, by the way, a general method with which you can share models with others, including all settings and parameters.